vhaasteren/anpta_containers/README.md

 Purpose
 -------

 This repo provides a reproducible docker image for PTA analysis.
-The main goal is for this image to be converted into a singularity container for use on High Throughput Clusters.
-The workflow is as follows
+The main goals for this image are:
+- converted into a singularity container for use computing clusters

-First create the docker image from the Dockerfile locally.
-Then, the docker image needs to be saved to a tarball so that it can be copied over to a computing cluster that runs singularity (in case singularity does not run locally, like on apple silicon).
-Then, singularity can convert the docker tarball to a singularity container.
+- use as a local environment for analysis and development

+The shared environment between local development and cluster usage makes work hassle-free, without surprises and frustration.
+While these containers are buildable locally, they are hosted on Dockerhub under `vhaasteren/anpta`.
 These containers also have user-space versions for devcontainer use.

 Images and targets